Rehoboth Beach, Delaware: Transportation

 The Delaware River and Bay Authority operates a shuttle bus during the summer months to the Tanger Outlets and the park and ride lot in Rehoboth Beach from the Cape May–Lewes Ferry, which provides ferry service across the Delaware Bay to Cape May, New Jersey.

 The Jolly Trolley is a private shuttle service that provides frequent transport in Rehoboth Beach and to neighboring Dewey Beach.
 The service operates daily through the summer tourist season between Memorial Day weekend and Labor Day and on weekends in the shoulder season before Memorial Day and after Labor Day.

-BestBus offers intercity bus service to Rehoboth Beach from Union Station and Dupont Circle in Washington, D.C. and 34th Street in the Midtown Manhattan section of New York City on weekends in the summer months.
+BestBus offered intercity bus service to Rehoboth Beach from Washington Union Station and Dupont Circle in Washington, D.C., and 34th Street in Midtown Manhattan in New York City on weekends in the summer months before the pandemic but has not resumed service as of July 2025.

+Lewes Bus began twice daily service from the Lewes Transit Center to Philadelphia International Airport in July 2025.

 The Junction and Breakwater Trail is a rail trail for bicyclists and hikers that connects Lewes and Rehoboth Beach, running 6 mi mostly along a former Penn Central Railroad right-of-way.

 Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity to Rehoboth Beach.
 Chesapeake Utilities provides natural gas to the city.
-The city's Water Department provides water service and the city's Waste Water Department provides sewer service in Rehoboth Beach and nearby outlying areas including North Shores and Breezewood.
+The city's Water Department provides water service, and the city's Waste Water Department provides sewer service in Rehoboth Beach and nearby outlying areas including North Shores and Breezewood.
 The city's Streets Department provides trash and recycling collection to homes and businesses in Rehoboth Beach.

 Education

 Rehoboth Beach is located in the Cape Henlopen School District.
 The Rehoboth School District was consolidated into the Cape Henlopen district in 1969.

 Rehoboth Beach is zoned to Rehoboth Elementary School.
 It is on a 25 acre plot of land.
-The current building was to open in 2019.
+The current building opened in 2019.
 It has 92000 sqft of space.
-In the same location as the former building, uses the same design as Brittingham and Love Creek schools.
+In the same location as the former building, it uses the same design as Brittingham and Love Creek schools.
 It had a cost of $33 million.

 Cape Henlopen High School, located in Lewes, is the sole comprehensive high school of the district.